bedapub/besca/docs/source/auto_examples/tools/plot_reclustering_function.rst

  .. code-block:: none

+    /.local/lib/python3.7/site-packages/anndata/_core/anndata.py:1094: FutureWarning:

+    is_categorical is deprecated and will be removed in a future version.
+Use is_categorical_dtype instead

-    In total 1471 highly variable genes selected within cluster
+    In total 1409 highly variable genes selected within cluster /.local/lib/python3.7/site-packages/anndata/_core/anndata.py:1094: FutureWarning:

-    NOTE: overwriting labels for the selected cells saved in adata.obs.new_label with the new labels CD4 T-cell          866
+    is_categorical is deprecated and will be removed in a future version.
+Use is_categorical_dtype instead

+    /.local/lib/python3.7/site-packages/anndata/_core/anndata.py:1192: FutureWarning:

+    is_categorical is deprecated and will be removed in a future version.
+Use is_categorical_dtype instead

+    not_labeled    943
+    CD4 T-cell     853
-    CD8 T-cell          427
+    CD8 T-cell     438
-    CD14+ monocyte      369
-    B-cell              259
-    FCGR3A+ monocyte    177
-    NK cell             162
+    NK cell        270
-    pDC                  19
     Name: celltype, dtype: int64